Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 Storage area

-As soon as I arrived in Canada, I recommended CEC to my resellers, while not being the distributor.
+As soon as I arrived in Canada, I started recommending CEC to my resellers, even though I was not the distributor.

-This earned me a nice "thank you" from their Vancouver rep, who said I had never seen this :)
+This earned me a nice "thank you" from their Vancouver rep, who said he had never seen such a thing :).

-And personally, I continued to use the brand for my system (the TL1X).
+And personally, I continued to use the brand (the TL1X model) in my system.

 But their distributor only sold very few of them.
-I end up taking over the distribution for Canada and the USA.
+I ended up taking over distribution for Canada and the USA.

-I convince several customers about the flagship of the brand, the TL-0X, until the release of the Audiomat D1 Drive.
+I convinced several customers of the beauty of the flagship of the brand, the TL-0X, before the release of the Audiomat D1 Drive.

-But above all, we sell a lot of TL51 (the X,R,XR and XZ versions).
+Above all, we sold a lot of TL51 (the X,R,XR and XZ versions).

 Two reports on Mutine: Son & Image and UHF Magazine.